 Madame Cora came forward to greet them.
 Over her greying hair, she’d draped a spangled, gauzy black fabric which, despite being torn in a few places, gave the impression of an Indian sari.
 She cultivated an air of eccentricity; whether it was for effect or to discomfort them, Lillian wasn’t sure.
 First of all, she claimed to know Lillian from Calcutta — a place she’d never been — then tugged on Lillian’s sleeve to draw her closer.
 She smelled of camphor and some other indefinable sweet odour.
-‘You know it’s not true what they say about me,’ Madame Cora whispered.
+‘You know it’s not true what they say about me,’ Madame Cora said in a breathy whisper.

 ‘I’m not sure what you’re referring to, Madame Cora.’
 Lillian was beginning to feel uneasy and regretted her superior expression when Ruby had left on her errand.

 ‘That I murdered a member of my troupe in a fit of jealousy — strangled her with my bare hands.’
 Madame Cora flexed her fingers then steadied them on the table.
 ‘Alice Wren, the little song-bird with a delicate neck, on a tour of South Africa in 1877.’